PS2Sanctuary/Sanctuary.SoeProtocol/docs/packet-reference.md

 data from the other party.
 Another oft-occurring example is when multiple `OutOfOrder` packets need to be sent.

-> **Note**: typically, when a `MultiPacket` is carrying multiple of the same sub-packet, compression will be used.
+> **Note**: typically, when a MultiPacket is carrying multiple of the same sub-packet, compression will be used.

-A `MultiPacket` contains no data other than its sub-packets, which are placed back-to-back and prefixed by their lengths, encoded using variable-size integers.
+A MultiPacket contains no data other than its sub-packets, which are placed back-to-back and prefixed by their lengths, encoded using variable-size integers.
 See [Appendix B](./appendix.md#b-reading-and-writing-multipacket-variable-size-integers) for more info.
 Sub-packets may not be compressed and hence should omit the compression flag.
 Further, sub-packets should not include a CRC check value.

-To read a multipacket, one should loop until the entire packet has been consumed.
+To read a MultiPacket, one should loop until the entire packet has been consumed.
 Each iteration, a variable-size integer should be read, which indicates the amount of data to read in order to extract the next sub-packet from the buffer.
 E.g.: